Ministry of Science and Innovation

-The Ministry of Science, Innovation and Universities is responsible for the definition of the National Scientific and Technical Infrastructures (ICTS) in Spain, the representation at R&D International Organizations and, to a large extent, the funding of Research Projects that exploit those resources.
+The Ministry of Science and Innovation is responsible for the definition of the National Scientific and Technical Infrastructures (ICTS) in Spain, the representation at R&D International Organizations and, to a large extent, the funding of Research Projects that exploit those resources.

 The Spanish National Research Council (CSIC)

 The Spanish National Research Council (CSIC) is the largest public research body in Spain.
 It plays an active role in the scientific policy of all the country’s autonomous regions through its centres.
 As a multidisciplinary body it covers all fields of knowledge, from basic research through to advanced technological development.